sjelin/FluidJS/README.md

 	typeAttr: /* Array of strings */,
 	validate: /* Function or RegExp or Object of the two */,
 	format: /* Function or Object of Functions */,
-	valChars: /* Function or RegExp or Object or the two */ });
+	formatChars: /* Function or RegExp or Object or the two */ });
 ```
 All properties are optional.